Welcome to today's edition of the Rush 24-7 podcast.

 Grab soundbite 10.

-No, I gotta take the breaker.
+No, I got to take the breaker.

-I'm never gonna get the rest of the last night the 2013 Miss UA, a USA competition.
+Last night, the 2013 Miss UA, a USA competition.

 This is Trump's deal.

-I'm listening while I was doing show prep.
+I was listening while I was doing show prep.

-No, no, she was serious.
+No, no, it was serious.

-Miss Alabama, Mary Margaret McCord is being questioned.
+Miss Alabama, Mary Margaret McCord, is being questioned.

 Is this an invasion of privacy or is it necessary to keep our country safe?